 - Updates.
 A covered entity must periodically review and update its documentation in response to environmental or organizational changes that affect the security of electronic protected health information (e-PHI).31

 - Preemption.
 In general, State laws that are contrary to the HIPAA regulations are preempted by the federal requirements, which means that the federal requirements will apply.32 “Contrary” means that it would be impossible for a covered entity to comply with both the State and federal requirements, or that the provision of State law is an obstacle to accomplishing the full purposes and objectives of the Administrative Simplification provisions of HIPAA.33

 Enforcement and Penalties for Noncompliance

-- Learn more about enforcement and penalties in the Privacy Rule Summary and on OCR's Enforcement Rule page.
+- Learn more about enforcement and penalties in the Privacy Rule Summary - PDF and on OCR's Enforcement Rule page.

 Copies of the Rule and Related Materials

 - See our Combined Regulation Text of All Rules section of our site for the full suite of HIPAA Administrative Simplification Regulations and HIPAA for Professionals for additional guidance material.

 45 C.F.R. § 164.304.